 The Click Map question isn't accessible to people using a screen reader to take your survey, so if you make it required some people may not be able to finish your survey.

 In the Analyze Results section, you can see where people clicked on your image.

 In the Question Summaries tab, we’ll show you the image and points where people clicked.
 To change the color of the click points, click Customize.

+A single point is linked to a single survey taker.
 Hover over a point to see the click coordinates and individual respondent ID.
 To see the corresponding individual response, click a point.

 All export types are available for Click Map questions.
 If you want an export that looks like what you see in the Analyze Results section, choose the PDF or PPT file format.